-Luscious red lips Italian sports cars, red velvet cupcakes and slippers in Oz.
+Luscious red lips, Italian sports cars, red velvet cupcakes and slippers in Oz.

 Rubies are considered the stone of passion, beauty and joie de vivre.
-The riveting red colour expresses the most intense emotions experienced by people - Love and Anger, Passion and Vigor, Power and Determination.
+The riveting red colour expresses the most intense emotions experienced by people - Love and Anger, Passion and Vigour, Power and Determination.

 The Graff Ruby is 8.62 carats of cushion cut splendour.
 London jeweller Lawrence Graff purchased it in February 2006 for a staggering USD 3,637,480.